Ikabot-Collective/ikabot/README.md

-## Cross-platform support

-This is branch will attempt to incorporate cross-platform support into Ikabot.
-Currently this protoype has been tested only on Windows 10 and is not very stable.
-Feature currently adapted to cross-platform support are:
-1. Distribute resources evenly
-2. Distribute resources
-3. Account status
-4. Donate
-5. Construction list
-6. Send resources
-7. Login daily
-8. Donate automatically
-9. Train troops
-10. Train fleet
-11. See movements
-12. Construct building
-13. Update the Telegram data
-14. Alert wine running out
-15. Search for new spaces (needs testing)
-16. Alert attacks
-17. Buy resources
-18. Sell resources
-19. Activate vacation mode (needs testing)
-20. Activate miracle (needs testing)
-21. Update ikabot

-### Install on windows

-Prerequisites to install this program on Windows are Python 3 and Pip.
-You can download Python 3 from the Windows App Store.
-Pip should already come pre-installed on Windows when you install Python 3 from the App Store.
-If it's not, you can use the instructions provided in this file.

-Install Ikabot:

-1. Download this repository as an archive
-2. Extract it in a directory of your choice
-3. Navigate into the ikabot directory where the setup.py file is located
-4. Press Shift + Right mouse button on an empty space inside the folder, then press Open PowerShell window here
-5. Type in `pip install -e .`
-6. To run Ikabot simpy open a command prompt or use PowerShell and type in `python -m ikabot`
-7. Enjoy!

 ## ikabot ~ Ikariam Bot

-_Ikabot is a program written in python that grants iqual and even more functionality than a premium account in ikariam, without spending ambrosia!_
+_Ikabot is a cross-platform program written in python that grants equal or even more functionality than a premium account in ikariam, without spending ambrosia!_

 ### Features

 0. Exit

 	Closes the main menu, returning to the normal console.
 You can also use `ctrl-c`.
 When closing _ikabot_, all the actions that you configured will continue running in the background.
-You can list them with `ps aux | grep ikabot`.
+If you want to see which actions are running, simply run _ikabot_ and log into the account from which you initiated those actions.
+You will be able to see their PIDs and will be able to kill them using `kill -9 [pid]` on Unix or using Task Manager on Windows

 1. Construction list